kathyonu/apotomoing_sequencers/README.md

 > the sequencing of the words, names, phrase, creates their unique letterings sequences.
 > And, those sequences are what we are after in this application.
 >
-> apotomoing_sequencers is built on five sequencing methods.
+> *apotomoing_sequencers* is built on five sequencing methods.
 > we have identified quite a few other "sequencings" that can be generated, however none are germane to our work.
-> after apotomoing_sequencers is built and tested and humming along, we will add those sequencer methods, just for fun.
+> after *apotomoing_sequencers* is built and tested and humming along, we will add those sequencer methods, just for fun.

 ## What are the five sequences we generate ?

-We call them :
+If we use, peace on earth good will all, as the created phrase, then its sequences will be :

-1. sequence_created
+1. sequence_created  : peace on earth good will all
-2. sequence_creation
+2. sequence_creation : peaceonearthgoodwillall
-3. sequence_complete
+3. sequence_complete : aaacdeeeghillllnoooprtw
-4. sequence_lexigram # at this time, we do not release the lexigram sequencer code. as a stand-in, we substitute the reversal.
+4. sequence_lexigram : acdeeghillnooprtw
-5. sequence_singular
+5. sequence_singular : acdeghilnoprtw

-The application will prove useful to anyone who loves and works with words and has need to find or verify the sequences that create any name word or phrase.
+The application will prove useful to anyone who loves and works with words and has need to find or verify the sequences that creates any name word or phrase.

 ### Other sequencers we can add include :